by Amy Scholten, MPH

-Insects that leave debris in the house that cause reactions include:
+Some insects leave debris in the house that cause reactions.
+They include:

 These insects can cause reactions all year long.
 They can also set off asthma.